swarmcity/sc-token/token-exchange-miniwhitepaper.md

 ## Important!
 **Please do not send tokens directly to the new token address using any wallet software ( MyEtherWallet / Mist / MetaMask / etc. ) they will not be converted to SWT tokens this way and will be lost when you do so.**

+**Please send your ARC tokens from a regular account and not from a contract address.**

 ### Timeline and duration

 As soon as we have deployed the new SWT token contract - we will publish the new token address and the software to exchange your tokens on our website https://swarm.city/

-There is no time limit on performing the conversion, meaning that this functionality will be available in our contract for as long as necessary.
+There is no time limit on performing the conversion, meaning that this functionality will be permanently available in our contract.

 If you have have any other questions, please feel free to contact us at support@swarm.city, find us in Slack (#support), or send a tweet to @SwarmCityHelp.